KGibb8/hyphoid/README.md

 # Hyphoid

-Based on some of my favourite strategy games such as Dungeon Keeper, Age of Empires and Civilisation and encompassing a passion for ecology and better understanding and appreciating the Earth's ecosystems, particularly the role of mycorrhizal fungi.
-Resource extraction & nutrient mining.
+Based on some of my favourite strategy games such as Tribal Wars, Dungeon Keeper, Age of Empires and Civilisation and encompassing a passion for ecology and better understanding and appreciating the Earth's ecosystems, particularly the role of mycorrhizal fungi.
+The aim of the game is to build subsoil colonies and mine nutrients from these mycelial hubs, connect with Trees to access normally inaccessible resources and connect all the trees in the forest.

 # Built using Active Record &amp; Rails.